rakki194/caption-dropout-visualizer/README.md

 ### `npm run dev`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the app for production to the `dist` folder.

 It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 ## Deployment